 150 gr (⅝ cups) vanilla soy yogurt I bought at Gadis Supermercados

 Wash the strawberries and blueberries and blend them with the sugar.
 Set aside.

 In a big mixing bowl, whip the cream.
-Later add the yoghurt, and now, with a spatula, gently fold ⅓ of the berries into the mix.
+Later add the yogurt, and now, with a spatula, gently fold ⅓ of the berries into the mix.
 Add the chia seeds too.
 Pour the mix in a silicone mould and transfer to the freezer for about an hour.
-After this time, add the berries mix and replace back on freezer for at least 6 hours more.
+After this time, add the berries mix and replace it back on freezer for at least 6 hours more.

 This recipe is adapted from Monique D’Anna’s book “Scegli, componi e gusta: healthy break”.

 Los ajustes de cookies de esta web están configurados para "permitir cookies" y así ofrecerte la mejor experiencia de navegación posible.
 Si sigues utilizando esta web sin cambiar tus ajustes de cookies o haces clic en "Aceptar" estarás dando tu consentimiento a esto.